raimuucka/ArduinoSTM32wiki/Bootloader.md

 There are several possible situations, first using a sketch:
 ### You have a Maple mini with the original bootloader:
-Download this files, and upload the sketch to your Maple mini:
+Download the sketch and .h files from this repo, and upload the sketch to your Maple mini:
          https://github.com/victorpv/Arduino_STM32/tree/master/maple_mini_bootloader

 Once you install the sketch to the Maple mini, open the Serial monitor, it will provide additional information in through the USB serial.
 You will need to confirm that you want to overwrite the existing bootloader, and if everything goes fine it will let you know it is finished and you can reboot.
 The update is almost instantaneous.